 Employers have a duty of care to ensure that the workload or working hours are in line with health and safety regulations.
 If their negligence results in you being involved in tiredness-related accidents in a workplace that results in injury, they may be found in breach of their health and safety responsibilities.

 This could entitle you to seek compensation by filing a personal injury claim against them.

 Making a claim for compensation isn’t always an easy task and having legal assistance can be a great help.
-Legal Helpline has a panel of personal injury solicitors with many years’ experience.
-They can help you to make a successful claim for compensation, just contact us on 0161 696 9685.
+We work with a panel of personal injury solicitors with many years of experience so can help you to make a successful claim for compensation.

 Jump To A Section

 - How To Claim Compensation For An Accident At Work Caused By Fatigue

 - What Are Workplace Accidents Caused By Tiredness Or Fatigue?

 - Employer’s Duty Of Care To Prevent Fatigue And Tiredness

 - What Are The Symptoms Of Tiredness And Fatigue?